Ong Yoke Lin

-Tun Omar Ong Yoke Lin (翁毓麟; 23 July 1917 – 1 July 2010) was a Malaysian politician, diplomat and businessman.
+Omar Ong Yoke Lin (翁毓麟; 23 July 1917 – 1 July 2010) was a Malaysian politician, diplomat and businessman.
 He was a founding member of the Malaysian Chinese Association, and was a key figure in the country's road to independence.
 Ong served various positions in the government of Malaya and Malaysia, as a Cabinet minister and ambassador.

 He was a Chinese Muslim convert.

 Early life and education

 Ong Yoke Lin was born on 23 July 1917 in Kuala Lumpur, he attended Pudu Girls' English School and later Victoria Institution, where he was contemporaries of, among others, Yahya Abdul Razak, Lee Siew Choh, Yaacob Latiff and Mahmood Ambak, the father-in-law of Abdullah Ahmad Badawi, the fifth Prime Minister of Malaysia.
 He passed the London Matriculation in 1935 and trained as a chartered accountant.
 He intended to read law, but his studies were put on hold by the Japanese occupation of Malaya.